-The distribution of this Prospectus and the offering or purchase of the Shares may be restricted in certain jurisdictions.
+Selling Restrictions The distribution of this Prospectus and the offering or purchase of the Shares may be restricted in certain jurisdictions.
 No persons receiving a copy of this Prospectus or the accompanying application form in any such jurisdiction may treat this Prospectus or such application form as constituting an invitation to them to subscribe for Shares, nor should they in any event use such application form, unless in the relevant jurisdiction such an invitation could lawfully be made to them and such application form could lawfully be used without compliance with any registration or other legal requirements.
-Accordingly, this Prospectus does not constitute an offer or solicitation by anyone in any jurisdiction is not qualified to do so or to anyone to whom it is unlawful to make such offer or solicitation.
+Accordingly, this Prospectus does not constitute an offer or solicitation by anyone in any jurisdiction in which such offer or solicitation is not lawful or in which the person making such offer or solicitation is not qualified to do so or to anyone to whom it is unlawful to make such offer or solicitation.
 It is the responsibility of any persons in possession of this Prospectus and any persons wishing to apply for Shares pursuant to this Prospectus to inform themselves of, and to observe, all applicable laws and regulations of any relevant jurisdiction.
 Prospective applicants for Shares should inform themselves as to the legal requirements of so applying and any applicable exchange control regulations and taxes in the countries of their respective citizenship, residence, incorporation or domicile.

-Before investing in a Fund an investor shall be required to confirm whether the investor is Irish Resident for tax purposes.
+Before investing in a Fund an investor shall be required to confirm whether the investor is Irish Resident and/or Ordinarily Resident in Ireland for tax purposes.